-We have designed all of our compliance management packages to include this methodology at various levels of frequency, service, and depth.
-In all cases, we advocate three important foundational pillars to our methodology to ensure the most relevant, effective, and comprehensive, risk management services.
+We designed all of our compliance management packages to include this methodology at various levels of frequency, service, and depth.Furthermore, we advocate three important foundational pillars to our methodology to ensure the most relevant, effective, and comprehensive, risk management services.

 - Compliant Processes

 - Compliance Measures and Management